Fighting for Injured Roughnecks, Drivers & Other Oil Rig Injury Survivors in Baton Rouge

 Offshore Oil Rig Accidents

-Offshore oil rigs, located miles from land, expose workers to unique dangers because of their remote settings.
-Medical transport may be delayed or made impossible due to poor weather.
+Offshore rigs, located miles from shore, expose workers to unique dangers.
+Medical transport can be delayed or impossible in poor weather, and there are few escape options when something goes wrong.

 Common risks include:

-• Explosions & Fires: Accidents involving volatile materials can escalate quickly, with few escape options.
+Explosions & Fires: Accidents involving volatile materials can escalate quickly with limited ways off the rig.

-• Severe Weather: Offshore rigs face hazards from hurricanes and rough seas.
+Severe Weather: Offshore platforms face hazards from hurricanes and rough seas that land-based sites don’t.

-• Drowning & Falls: Working near or over open water increases the risks of drowning or near-drowning.
+Drowning & Falls: Working near or over open water raises the risk of falls overboard and drowning.

 Inland Oil Rig Accidents